 Elsevier eBook on VitalSource

-Find the latest evidence-based research and clinical treatments!
+With this definitive resource, students will learn the latest evidence-based research and clinical treatments!
 Cohen's Pathways of the Pulp, 11th Edition covers the science, theory, and practice of endondontics with chapters written by internationally renowned experts.
-Full-color illustrations and detailed radiographs guide you through each step of endodontic care — from diagnosis and treatment planning to proven techniques for managing pulpal and periapical diseases.
+Full-color illustrations and detailed radiographs guide your students through each step of endodontic care — from diagnosis and treatment planning to techniques for managing pulpal and periapical diseases.
 New to the print edition are seven new chapters, and the eBook version adds three more.
-As an Expert Consult title, Cohen’s Pathways of the Pulp lets you search the entire contents of the book on your desktop or mobile device, and includes videos, case studies, and more.
-Edited by noted specialists Kenneth Hargreaves and Louis Berman, this book is the definitive resource in endodontics!
+As an Expert Consult title, Cohen’s Pathways of the Pulp makes it easy to search the entire contents of the book with desktop or mobile devices, and includes videos, case studies, and more.
+It’s ideal for the classroom or clinical setting!

 - Print version of the text includes 27 comprehensive chapters and meets the CODA requirements for endodontic dental education.

 - EBook version of the text consists of 30 searchable chapters, including the 27 chapters in the print version, and features videos, PowerPoint® slides, review questions, case studies, and more; this expanded version makes it easy to find clinical answers quickly, and meets the needs of students, clinicians, and residents in endodontics.